awsdocs/amazon-rekognition-developer-guide/doc_source/api-video-roles.md

    Give the inline policy a name of your choosing\.

-1. You can now run the examples in [Analyzing a Video Stored in an Amazon S3 Bucket with the AWS SDK for Java](video-analyzing-with-sqs.md) and [Analyzing a Video with the AWS Command Line Interface](video-cli-commands.md)\.
+1. You can now run the examples in [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md) and [Analyzing a Video with the AWS Command Line Interface](video-cli-commands.md)\.

 ## Giving Access to Multiple Amazon SNS Topics<a name="api-video-roles-all-topics"></a>

 You use an IAM service role to give Amazon Rekognition Video access to Amazon SNS topics that you create\.
-IAM provides the *Rekognition* use case for creating a Amazon Rekognition Video service role\.
+IAM provides the *Rekognition* use case for creating an Amazon Rekognition Video service role\.

 You can give Amazon Rekognition Video access to multiple Amazon SNS topics by using the `AmazonRekognitionServiceRole` permissions policy and prepending the topic names with *AmazonRekognition*—for example, `AmazonRekognitionMyTopicName`\.